igormironchik/qt-widgets-on-real-example/chapter01/crop.md

 ## Cropping

-We need menu and tool bar to start, finish and cancel crop operation, so in MainWindow's constructor we added.
+We need menu and tool bar to start, finish and cancel crop operation, so in `MainWindow`'s constructor we added.

 ```cpp
 d->m_crop = new QAction( QIcon( ":/img/transform-crop.png" ),